A bowl of foods ideal for biohacking

 Apple Cider Vinegar Before Meals

-Taking a small amount of apple cider vinegar before meals can help regulate blood sugar levels and support healthy digestion [24].
+Taking a small amount of apple cider vinegar before meals may help regulate blood sugar levels and support healthy digestion [24].
 This simple practice may also contribute to better weight control and metabolic health.
+Due to its acidity, don’t take excessive amounts of this or consume it without other fluids and foods as it can damage your tooth enamel.

 Drinking Matcha Latte